Our Board of Trustees

 The FOYH Constitution requires us to have a minimum of six and a maximum of twelve Trustees.
 Three of our Trustees are officers with specific responsibilities: the Chairman, Honorary Treasurer and Honorary Secretary.
 Other Trustees may lead in areas such as fundraising, public relations, human resources, to use their particular skills and experience.

-The Fundraising Manager of York Teaching Hospital Charity attends the monthly Board of Trustees meetings to support and advise but has no voting rights.
+The Charity Operations Manager of York Teaching Hospital Charity attends the monthly Board of Trustees meetings to support and advise but has no voting rights.

 Hussein became a trustee in 2014 after he moved to York from London where he was the Chairman of the Friends of St. Mary’s Hospital, Paddington from 2011 to 2014.
 He hails from the West Indies and after finishing university here he taught English as a Foreign Language in London before going on to work for BT and the Prince’s Trust.
 He was heavily involved in Neighbourhood Watch in Shepherd’s Bush in London and chaired the Shepherd’s Bush Green Police Ward Panel in a voluntary capacity for several years.
 He was Treasurer of the Friends of York Hospitals from April 2016 to October 2019 and became its Chairman in March 2020.